Fmstrat/samba-domain/README.md

 ## Environment variables for quick start
 * `DOMAIN` defaults to `CORP.EXAMPLE.COM` and should be set to your domain
 * `DOMAINPASS` should be set to your administrator password, be it existing or new.
 This can be removed from the environment after the first setup run.
+* `NBDOMAIN` defaults to the first part of your `DOMAIN`.
+Set this value to change the _NetBIOS Domain_ of your active directory
 * `HOSTIP` can be set to the IP you want to advertise.
 * `JOIN` defaults to `false` and means the container will provision a new domain.
 Set this to `true` to join an existing domain.
 * `JOINSITE` is optional and can be set to a site name when joining a domain, otherwise the default site will be used.